listr2/listr2/README.md

 ```

 #### Use Enquirer in Your Project Without Explicitly Installing It
-**I am planning to move enquirer to peer dependencies as an optional install, so this will likely go away in the near feature.**
+**I am planning to move enquirer to peer dependencies as an optional install, so this will likely go away in the near future.**

 If you want to directly run it, and do not want to create a jumper function you can do as follows.